 It doesn’t matter if workers are across the hall or across the world; proper onboarding is essential to creating an effective worker that can integrate flawlessly.
 The difference with remote workers is that you can’t jump up and run to their cubicle to show them how to do something whenever they need help.
 Because you aren’t able to communicate face to face, onboarding online workers looks a little different, but it is equally (if not more) important.

 Take advantage of technology when onboarding remote workers to integrate flawlessly.
 In today’s world, you are able to capture your screen or upload videos and PowerPoint presentations for remote workers to access.
 You can get creative and build set up packages and new-hire onboarding programs.
 You can chat online or set up onboarding conference calls.
 The options are endless.
 However you choose to onboard new workers, always check for understanding following the onboarding.
-If a new worker is still unclear, continue providing onboarding until he is confident in his abilities to perform his job.
+If a new worker is still unclear, continue providing onboarding until he is confident in his abilities to perform the task.

 When remote workers are in different countries and time zones, getting on the phone can be tricky.
 However, being able to communicate is key when you hire virtual workers.
 Without consistent feedback and communication, remote workers may get off track or become unmotivated.